 Du Toits Kloof Mountains

 These mountains form a formidable barrier between Cape Town and the interior.
-The new Huguenot Tunnel, of 3.7 kilometres cuts out a long stretch of the old mountain pass.
-Sometimes the Du Toits Kloof Mountains together with the Wemmershoek Mountains and other ranges are called the Klein Drakenstein but are more usually considered part of the greater Boland mountain range.
+The new Huguenot Tunnel, of 3.7 kilometres, cuts out a long stretch of the old mountain pass.
+Sometimes the Du Toits Kloof Mountain, together with the Wemmershoek Mountains and other ranges, are called the Klein Drakenstein but is more usually considered part of the greater Boland mountain range.

 Is this your business?Claim it now.